Groundbreaking Ceremony at Tbilisi Outlet Village, Georgia

-Opening of the first outlet at the crossroads of East and West on track for Autumn 2022
+Opening of the first outlet at the crossroads of East and West on track for Spring 2023

 9 September, 2021– Work has begun onsite at Tbilisi Outlet Village, a 20.000 square meter GLA development just outside the capital of Georgia.
 The very first outlet in the region, it is developed by Georgian Outlets & Resort Group (GORG) in close collaboration with TORG International.
-The opening of Phase 1, consisting of 12,500 square meters and 70 units, is well on track for autumn 2022.
+The opening of Phase 1, consisting of 12,500 square meters and 70 units, is well on track for spring 2023.

 The official groundbreaking ceremony took place on 8th September and was hosted by the Government of Georgia in the presence of Prime Minister Irakli Garibashvili.